4 min reading time

 Transfer of ancillary rights

 It is logical that B is bound by the arbitration clause vis-à-vis C (although they never agreed on arbitration with each other).
-When concluding the contract, B chose arbitration instead of a government court.
+When concluding the contract, B chose arbitration instead of a state court.
 The fact that he now has a new counterparty does not alter that fundamental choice.
-If B had wanted to ensure that he would only be bound by arbitration with A and not with C, he should have stipulated that in the contract.
+If B had wanted to ensure that he would only be bound by arbitration with A and not with C, he could and should have stipulated that in the contract.

 AMS Advocaten: legal assistance in arbitration proceedings